Christine Truman: Career

 In April 1968, she and her sister Nell Truman became the first winners of an open tennis event by winning the women's doubles title at the British Hard Court Championships in Bournemouth.

 Her tennis was an all-attack game, reaching the net at the earliest possibility.
 She had a tremendously strong, flat forehand, balanced with a sliced backhand, excellent volleys and smash, and hard serve.

-During her career, Truman had wins over most of the other leading players of her day, including Althea Gibson (Wightman Cup 1958); Maria Bueno (Pacific Coast 1958 and Caribbean 1959); Darlene Hard several times, notably in the Wightman Cup in 1959; British rivals Angela Mortimer, Ann Haydon, Shirley Bloomer Brasher, all on several occasions; Zsuszi Kormoczy, Margaret Smith, Billie Jean Moffitt, Sandra Reynolds, Karen Hantze, and Lesley Turner.
+During her career, Truman had wins over most of the other leading players of her day, including Althea Gibson (Wightman Cup 1958); Maria Bueno (Pacific Coast 1958 and Caribbean 1959); Darlene Hard several times, notably in the Wightman Cup in 1959; British rivals Angela Mortimer, Ann Haydon, Shirley Bloomer Brasher, all on several occasions; Zsuszi Körmöczy, Margaret Smith, Billie Jean Moffitt, Sandra Reynolds, Karen Hantze, and Lesley Turner.
 According to Lance Tingay, Truman was ranked in the world top 10 from 1957 to 1961 as well as 1965, and she reached a career high ranking of world no. 2 in 1959.

-In December 1967, she married former Wasps player Gerry Janes and they have four children, including former pro tennis player Amanda Keen.
-She retired from tennis in 1975 and became a commentator for BBC Radio the same year.
+In December 1967, she married former Wasps player Gerry Janes and they have four children, including former pro tennis player Amanda Keen and six grand children.
+The couple remain married, but Gerry Janes has been living in managed care since being diagnosed with dementia.
+She retired from tennis in 1975 and became a commentator for BBC Radio in the same year.
 In the 2001 Birthday Honours, she was appointed a Member of the Order of the British Empire (MBE) for services to lawn tennis.
 Since 2011 she has published several children's books.

+As of 2023, Truman is known as Doctor Christine Janes.